FallenBG/instant-translator/README.md

 Instant Translator is a lightweight Chrome extension that helps users translate text on the fly using a designated hotkey (Default suggested key: `Ctrl+Shift+S`).
 A small, non-intrusive popup window appears near the active input field, allowing seamless translation without leaving the current tab or breaking your workflow.

+## !!!
+You MUST obtain API credentials for the translation service you wish to use and enter them into the extension's Options page. !!!

 ## ✨ Key Features

 *   **🔑 Quick Activation with Hotkey:** Press `Ctrl+Shift+S` (or your custom key via `chrome://extensions/shortcuts`) to open the translation popup instantly.